zsparal/api-documentation/source/reference/v2/payment-links-api/create-payment-link.rst

        .. type:: datetime
           :required: false

      - The expiry date of the payment link in ISO 8601 format.
 For example: 2021-12-24T12:00:16+01:00.
-       It will be stored as UTC timezone and customers are able to use the payment link until midnight.
+It will always stored as UTC timezone.

 Access token parameters
 ^^^^^^^^^^^^^^^^^^^^^^^